For most use cases, we recommend using our SDKs for React (React Guide) or Vanilla JS (Vanilla JS Guide). This API reference is

 - Mono channel

 In push-to-talk mode (read more about Turn Taking), the client must send the following events to start and end a user turn to speak.
 This is typically connected to a button which is held down for the user to speak.
-In this mode, the client can also pre-emptively halt the assistant response audio playback when the user interrupts (instead of having to wait to receive a turn.end event), a trigger.audio.replay_finished event should also be sent when the user interrupts the assistant response.
+In this mode, the client can also preemptively halt the assistant’s audio playback when the user interrupts.
+Instead of waiting to receive aturn.strat

 Start user turn (user has pressed the button):